Towards Quantum Computing with Molecular Electronics: One-particle scattering theory

 where $\hat{p}$ is the momentum operator and \emph{m} is the mass of the electron.
 However, the system Hamiltonian \eqref{eq:system_hamil} consists of leads connected to a molecular Hamiltonian.
 Since the solution of the electronic Schr\"{o}dinger equation often begins with the discretization of the wave function, the molecular Hamiltonian will be assumed discretized, and it seems conceptually cumbersome to combine a continuous Hamiltonian with a discretized one.
 Therefore, to overcome this, we propose a discretized free-particle Hamiltonian on the form

 where $\hat{c}^\dagger_{\lead,\site}$ ($\hat{c}_{\lead,\site}$) creates (destroys) an electron in the localized site $\site$ along the lead $\lead$.
 The model is often used to describe an idealized physical system of an infinite line consisting of discrete quantum dots with a single localized orbital at each dot, and an electron moving along the line.
 In that case, the hopping energy $\beta$ is a fixed, system-dependent coupling strength between the dots.
 In our case, however, we see \eqref{eq:dis_hamil} as an abstract parametrized model that can be mapped to a free-particle model, and $\beta$ as some free parameter.
 The Hamiltonian \eqref{eq:dis_hamil} is particularly useful because it closely resembles that of a free-particle model due to sharing the same eigenstates (up to a discretization), but the eigenenergies are not the same.
 This is expected since after all they are two different models.
-However, the two models \eqref{eq:con_hamil} and \eqref{eq:dis_hamil} are identical (up to a discretization) for all $\abs{\momentum} \ll \abs{\momentum_0}$ if we choose the parameters such that $a \ll \hbar / \abs{\momentum_0}$ and $\beta = \hbar^2 / 2ma^2$, where \emph{a} is the distance between the dots, and $\momentum_0$ is some eigenvalue of the discretized momentum operator (Appendix \ref{app:kinetics}).
+However, the two models \eqref{eq:con_hamil} and \eqref{eq:dis_hamil} are identical (up to a discretization) for all $\abs{\momentum} < \abs{\momentum_0}$ if we choose the parameters such that $a \ll \hbar / \abs{\momentum_0}$ and $\beta = \hbar^2 / 2ma^2$, where \emph{a} is the distance between the dots, and $\momentum_0$ is some eigenvalue of the discretized momentum operator (supporting information \ref{app:kinetics}).
 That is, we require that the distance between the dots of the model is much smaller than the inverse of the incoming electron momentum in order to be able to map between the free-particle model and the discretized model.
+Note, the distance between the dots `\emph{a}' is not a physical distance but a parameter of an abstract model.
+For example, if $ p_0 = \hbar/a_0$, i.e., corresponding to $p^2_0/2m_e = 13.6$ eV --- the energy scale of the incoming electrons --- then the parameter must be much smaller than the Bohr's radius, i.e., $a \ll a_0$, such that we can interpret $p_0$ as the incoming momentum of a free particle.

 The interacting electron region is described by the molecular non-relativistic electronic Hamiltonian within the Born–Oppenheimer approximation:

 where $\{\hat{a}_p\}$ and $\{\hat{a}^\dagger_p\}$ form a set of single-electron creation and annihilation operators in the molecule, \emph{M} is the number of spin-orbitals, and $h_{pq}$ and $h_{pqrs}$ are one- and two-electron integrals in Dirac notation—the one-electron integrals involving the electronic kinetic energy and the electron-nuclear attraction, and the two-electron integrals involving the electron–electron interaction (see for instance Ref. \cite{helgaker_molecular_2000}).
 The scalar term, $h_{\text{nuc}}$, represents the nuclear-repulsion energy.
 Note that while the leads are described using a localized orbital basis representation, the molecule may be in a delocalized one, e.g., consisting of the delocalized molecular orbitals.